 The horse’s conformation and quality should enable him/her to withstand the demands of the sport in terms of soundness, speed and stamina.
 Lack of quality and other defects which might reduce stamina or speed should be penalised, even though the horse maybe a nice dressage or show jumping prospect.
 However, a lack of size should not be held against him/her.
 Equally one should not allow a possible prejudice against mares to affect any judgement.
 It is essential to encourage producers to give mares more of a chance if we are to establish a better breeding policy using proven mares.
 The conformation should be marked out of 12 and the type marked out of 8 to achieve a published total score out of 20.

 In the suitability and potential section, only the top ten horses are required to come forward.
 They will be judged for potential international quality to make a world class three day event horse.
 The 5 year old horses will be required to gallop one at a time.
 The 4 year olds will only be required to show a forward moving canter indicating they could learn to gallop with further development and maturity.
 The horses must be brought into line in the order that the judge sees their potential and only in exceptional circumstances should this line-up be changed.
-Remember this section has no bearing on the previous sections, hence the scores will not be available to the judge of this section.
+Remember this section has no bearing on the previous sections, hence the scores will not be available to the judge of this section who should not watch the previous sections.
 Ten marks will be awarded to the horse placed first, 9 to the second, 8 to the third etc., down to 1 mark to the tenth horse.
 These marks will then be added to the respective cumulative score of these ten horses awarded after completing Section III.
 This will produce the final score and placings.

 Use of Marks in dressage, jumping and conformation sections

 Careful thought must be given as to how the marks are used.
 In order to have enough of a gap between the indifferent and good horses, it is necessary to use the full range of marks.
 Beware of not leaving yourself enough marks.